Our use of cookies

 You can follow all the stages of the move on our Stoke on Trent City Archives is moving website at: www.stokearchivesismoving.uk.

-The new reading room in the Potteries Museum and Art Gallery is due to open later in 2023.
+The new reading room in the Potteries Museum and Art Gallery will open as soon as we can in 2024.
 At that point, we very much look forward to welcoming you to our new home.
 Throughout this period, apart from a short period around the dates of the moves, we will continue our remote services, answering enquiries and providing copying services.
 During this period you will still be able to use FindMyPast and Ancestry.com in Stoke-on-Trent City Libraries.
 Keele University Special Collections and Archives has a very good local studies collection and access to some newspapers.
 Staffordshire Libraries (including Newcastle under Lyme) offer free access to British Newspaper Archive online.

 There are no results that match your search criteria